-We get a lot of calls and emails from people who are considering installing bamboo in their home and many of them have the same questions.
-We thought we’d share those with you here in case you also have questions about bamboo flooring, like if it’s right for your home and lifestyle.
+We get a lot of calls and emails from people who are considering bamboo floors for their home and many of them have similar questions.
+We thought we’d share those with you here in case you also have questions like if it’s right for your home and lifestyle.

 1. Why is “carbonized” bamboo darker?
 Has it been stained?

 No. Carbonized bamboo flooring is darker not because it’s been stained, but because it’s been put through a special process of heating the bamboo.
 This process darkens the natural sugars found in the plant giving the finished planks a darker color.
 For classic bamboo floors (horizontal and vertical styles), the darker the color, the longer the bamboo has been boiled and the softer the flooring will be as a result.

 2. Is it true carbonized bamboo is softer than natural bamboo?

 Yes and no. As we just mentioned the process of carbonization not only colors the bamboo but it also softens the flooring by around 10% – HOWEVER this is only in what we call “Classic” bamboo flooring (Vertical or Horizontal).
 In strand woven bamboo, the carbonized color is the same hardness as the natural color because the raw materials are compressed to the same density.

 3. What’s the difference between “vertical” and “horizontal” bamboo flooring?